Retarder (mechanical engineering): Diesel-powered vehicles

 Diesel engines regulate power output purely by the volume and timing of fuel injected into the combustion chambers.
 The engine braking generated by creating partial vacuum with a closed throttle at each intake stroke in petrol/gasoline engines does not apply to vehicles equipped with diesel engines, as such engines are quite "free-running".
 However Clessie L. Cummins, founder of Cummins Engine Company, realized that by opening the cylinder exhaust valves when the piston reached top dead centre, rather than at the end of the power stroke, the accumulated compressed air in the cylinder could be vented before it could act as a "spring" to drive the piston back down again.
 By doing this, the engine acts as an air compressor, with the energy coming from the transmission used to compress the air, hence slowing the vehicle.
 The amount of power extracted from the transmission can be up to 90% of the rated power of the engine for certain engines.

 In a compression release engine braking system for a turbocharged internal combustion engine, excessive stress associated with opening the exhaust valves of the engine near top dead center of engine compression strokes when the engine is turning at high speed is prevented by reducing the intake manifold pressure from what it otherwise would be at that high speed.
 This is done by retarding the turbocharger so that its speed is less than it otherwise would be at high engine speed.

 This type of retarder is known as compression release engine brake or "Jake brake".
 A disadvantage of this system is that it becomes very noisy in operation, particularly if the exhaust muffler is faulty; its use is, therefore, banned in some locales.
+Type 2A test is required to certify the Engine brake efficiency.